JustinKyleKirkland/StockTracker/README.md

 # Stock Tracker

-A Python application for tracking and visualizing stock/fund performance.
+A Python application for tracking and visualizing stock/fund performance with comprehensive profit analysis.

 ## Features

 - **Stock Visualization**: View historical stock prices with line and candlestick charts
 - **Portfolio Management**: Track your portfolio with real-time values and gain/loss calculations
 - **Stock Comparison**: Compare multiple stocks and see correlation between them
+- **Profit Analysis**: Detailed breakdown of realized and unrealized profits by stock
+- **Transaction History**: Track all buy/sell transactions with profit calculations
+- **Data Export**: Export transaction data to CSV for further analysis

 ## Installation